On the Doubt about Margin Explanation of Boosting: Introduction

-However, Breiman \cite{Breiman1999} raised serious doubt on the margin theory by designing \texttt{arc-gv}, a boosting-style algorithm.
-This algorithm is able to maximize the \textit{minimum margin} over the training data, but its generalization error is high on empirical datasets.
-Thus, Breiman \cite{Breiman1999} concluded that the margin theory for \texttt{AdaBoost} failed.
-Breiman's argument was backed up with a minimum margin bound, which is tighter than the generalization bound given by Schapire et al. \cite{Schapire:Freund:Bartlett:Lee1998}, and a lot of experiments.
-Later, Reyzin and Schapire \cite{Reyzin:Schapire2006} found that there were flaws in the design of experiments: Breiman used CART trees \citep{Breiman:Friedman:Olshen:Stone1984} as base learners and fixed the number of leaves for controlling the complexity of base learners.
-However, Reyzin and Schapire \cite{Reyzin:Schapire2006} found that the trees produced by \texttt{arc-gv} were usually much deeper than those produced by \texttt{AdaBoost}.
+However, \cite{Breiman1999} raised serious doubt on the margin theory by designing \texttt{arc-gv}, a boosting-style algorithm.
+This algorithm is able to maximize the \textit{minimum margin}, i.e., the smallest margin over the training data (The formal definition will be given in Eqn.~\ref{eq:minmargin}), but its generalization error is high on empirical datasets, and similar experimental evidence has also been observed in \citep{Grove:Schuurmans1998}.
+Thus, \cite{Breiman1999} concluded that the margin theory for \texttt{AdaBoost} failed.
+Breiman's argument was backed up with a minimum margin bound, which is sharper than the generalization bound given by \cite{Schapire:Freund:Bartlett:Lee1998}, and a lot of experiments. \cite{Garg:Roth2003} presented a margin-distribution algorithm based on a data-dependent complexity measure.
+Later, \cite{Reyzin:Schapire2006} found that there were flaws in the design of experiments: Breiman used CART trees \citep{Breiman:Friedman:Olshen:Stone1984} as base learners and fixed the number of leaves for controlling the complexity of base learners.
+However, \cite{Reyzin:Schapire2006} found that the trees produced by \texttt{arc-gv} were usually much deeper than those produced by \texttt{AdaBoost}.
 Generally, for two trees with the same number of leaves, the deeper one is with a larger complexity because more judgements are needed for making a prediction.
-Therefore, Reyzin and Schapire \cite{Reyzin:Schapire2006} concluded that Breiman's observation was biased due to the poor control of model complexity.
-They repeated the experiments by using decision stumps for base learners, considering that decision stump has only one leaf and thus with a fixed complexity, and observed that though \texttt{arc-gv} produced a larger minimum margin, its margin distribution was quite poor.
+Therefore, \cite{Reyzin:Schapire2006} concluded that Breiman's observation was biased due to the poor control of model complexity.
+They repeated the experiments by using decision stumps for base learners, considering that decision stump has exactly two leaves and thus with a fixed complexity, and observed that though \texttt{arc-gv} produced a larger minimum margin, its margin distribution was quite poor.
 Nowadays, it is well-accepted that the margin distribution is crucial to relate margin to the generalization performance of \texttt{AdaBoost}.
-To support the margin theory, Wang et al. \cite{Wang:Sugiyama:Yang:Zhou:Feng2011} presented a tighter bound in term of \textit{Emargin}, which was believed to be relevant to margin distribution.
+To support the margin theory, \cite{Wang:Sugiyama:Yang:Zhou:Feng2011} presented a sharper bound in term of \textit{Emargin} (the formal definition will be given in Theorem~\ref{thm:wang}), which was believed to be relevant to margin distribution.